FaithAlone.net

 Refuting the Perfect Preservation of the Quran

-Disputes Over the Official Version
+Disputes Over the Canonical Text

-To begin, note that Muhammad gave a list of four men that he regarded as his best reciters.
+To begin, note that Muhammad gave a list of four men that he regarded as his best Quran reciters.
 One of these was a man named Ubai bin-Kab:

 Sahih al-Bukhari 4999